6Bolt/Hook-Of-The-Reaper/README.md

 # Hook-Of-The-Reaper
 ![HookOfTheReaperLogo330](https://github.com/user-attachments/assets/ff4479bc-adf3-4b0f-8dfb-0a8755b2ad6b)

+Email: gamefiles@hotr.6bolt.com

-Best way to contact me, is to open a new issue, here on GitHub.
+Best way to contact me, is emailing me at gamefiles@hotr.6bolt.com.
+Another way is to open a new issue, here on GitHub.
 It can be found at the top left of the webpage, just to the right of 'Code'.
 Click on the 'Issues' tab, which will bring up a new webpage, with all the current issues.
 Just above the issues, and to the right, is a green button called 'New Issuse'.
 Please click that, and create a new issue, which can be a quetion, bug, enhancment, and so on.

 Also, I can be found on Discord from time to time.
 I totally suck at Discord, and have not used it much.
 Actually, I only have it, to play Fortnight with my daughter.
 Yeah, I am old.
 I was first of my friends to get DSL intenet at a blazing fast 256KBaud, and was always hosting games like GTA II.
 >Discord Username: 6bolt_77860